ElsaB/impact-annotator/doc/biblio/variant_annotation_databases.md

 **Website:** https://pmkb.weill.cornell.edu
 **Article:** [link](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5391733/) Huang L, Fernandes H, Zia H, et al. The cancer precision medicine knowledge base for structured clinical-grade mutations and interpretations.
 Journal of the American Medical Informatics Association : JAMIA.
 2017;24(3):513-519. doi:10.1093/jamia/ocw148.
 **Date:** October 2016
+**Data:** available publicly

-*Pierre - "Bla"*
+*Pierre - "It's a more controlled CIViC."*

-* **What is it?** Bla
+* **What is it?** Interactive online application for collaborative editing, maintenance, and sharing of structured clinical-grade cancer mutations interpretations.
-* **Where does the data comes from?** Bla
+* **Where does the data comes from?** All interpretations written or approved by board-certificate molecular pathologists (PMKB's employees).
+All interpretations must be supported by at least 1 litterature citation
-* **Size of the database?** Bla
+* **Size of the database?**
+    * October 2016, from the article: 457 variants descriptions with 281 clinical-grade interpretations
+    * 08/08/18, from the website: 2168 variants for 606 genes
 * **Other informations**
-    * Bla
+    * Support of all major variant types: small localized mutations (SNV, indels, ...), copy number alterations and gene fusions
+    * Distinct user roles including high-level approvers

 ### MyCancerGenome
 **Website:** https://www.mycancergenome.org
-**Paper:** [link](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4121886/)Yeh P, Chen H, Andrews J, Naser R, Pao W, Horn L. DNA-Mutation Inventory to Refine and Enhance Cancer Treatment (DIRECT): A Catalog of Clinically Relevant Cancer Mutations to Enable Genome-Directed Anticancer Therapy.
+**Paper:** [link](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4121886/) Yeh P, Chen H, Andrews J, Naser R, Pao W, Horn L. DNA-Mutation Inventory to Refine and Enhance Cancer Treatment (DIRECT): A Catalog of Clinically Relevant Cancer Mutations to Enable Genome-Directed Anticancer Therapy.
 Clinical cancer research : an official journal of the American Association for Cancer Research.
 2013;19(7):1894-1901.  doi:10.1158/1078-0432.CCR-12-1894.
 **Date:** January 2013
+**Data:** not public

 *Pierre - "It's an old OncoKB."*